henrietta-k/adapt-learning-wiki/multilanguage.md

 Finalise the JSON content of your master course.
 Do not overlook titles that might be hidden in the Drawer or in the alt attribute of images.

 ### 2. Export language files.
 As of v2.0.11 Adapt provides grunt tasks for export and import of translatable content.
-These commands are most easily run when using the Adapt framework as a stand-alone development environment.
 1. Open a command line window (Mac's Terminal, Window's Git Bash or Command Prompt).
 2. Navigate to the root of your course to make it the current working directory.
 3. Export the translatable fields (course JSON, global ARIA fields, etc.) by running the following command: